liballeg/allegro5/README_android.txt

     cmake .. -DCMAKE_TOOLCHAIN_FILE=../cmake/Toolchain-android.cmake
         -DCMAKE_BUILD_TYPE=Debug
         -DANDROID_TARGET=android-15
-        -DARM_TARGETS=arm
+        -DARM_TARGETS=armeabi-v7a
     make
     make install

 Under Windows append -G"MSYS Makefiles" to the cmake options.

 Change ANDROID_TARGETS to whichever architecture you are building for.
+The recognized architectures are:

+armeabi
+armeabi-v7a
+arm64-v8a
+x86
+x86_64
+mips
+mips64

+See here for more information: https://developer.android.com/ndk/guides/abis.html

 This produces the normal Allegro native libraries (liballegro-*.so) as well as allegro-release.aar.

 Run `make install` to install the headers into the toolchain directory and can be found when compiling Allegro code later.